 Actress Miranda Otto had to leave after filming the pilot due to commitments to Homeland, and so she was replaced by and her scenes refilmed with Sidse Babett Knudsen.

 George R. R. Martin is a big fan of the series - to the point where he offered the producers a crossover, with Westeros acting as the original film's "Medieval World", filled with Game of Thrones cameos.
 Amusingly, the producers' explanation for why they didn't take him up on it is adorably respectful; they didn't want to imply that A Song of Ice and Fire was just a theme park.
+Hilariously in episode 2 of Season 3, the Game of Thrones showrunners made cameos as Delos technicians who were analyzing a dragon host.

 Jonathan Nolan: We love George.
 Hes a lovely guy and a stunning writer, and its flattering he would encourage a crossover.
 We should be so lucky.
 Lisa Joy: I need to be believe that dragons are real.
 I want them be a real thing.
 So as much as I love George, I cant lose that for myself!